stopipv/isdi/README.md

 ![Phone Scanner UI](webstatic/phone_scanner-ui.png "Phone Scanner UI")

 ## Cast iOS Screens or Mirror Android Screens
+It is possible to view your device screen(s) in real time on the macOS computer in a new window.
+This may be useful to have while you are running the scan (and especially if you use the privacy checkup feature), as it will be easy for you to see the mobile device screen(s) in real time on the Mac side-by-side with the scanner.

+**Mirroring vs Casting:** Mirroring Android devices allows you to not only view the mobile device’s screen, but also maneuver the screen directly with your mouse and even use your keyboard to input to the Android device.
+Casting iOS devices only allows you to view the device screen -- the iOS device itself must be maneuvered by hand.

-While you are running the scan (and especially if you use the privacy checkup feature), you can _mirror_ Android device screens in a new window using [scrcpy](https://github.com/Genymobile/scrcpy), and _cast_ iOS device screens on macOS with QuickTime 10 (launch it and click File --> New Movie Recording --> (on dropdown by red button) the iPhone/iPad name).
+**How to do it:** you can mirror Android device screens in a new window using [scrcpy](https://github.com/Genymobile/scrcpy), and cast iOS device screens on macOS with QuickTime 10 (launch it and click File --> New Movie Recording --> (on dropdown by red button) the iPhone/iPad name).

 #### Prepare the phone for scanning
 **Android**